narramukhesh/projectone/projectoneflow/README.md

 **utils:** contains code related to utilities used in this package ​

-All above modules are placed under `src/oneflow` folder
+All above modules are placed under `src/projectoneflow` folder

 <!-- end project structure -->

-OneFlow Design
+ProjectOneflow Design
 -----------------
 1. Every pipeline/tranformation in data-engineering can be expressed as three stages which are `input -> execution -> output`
 2. To explain further, input corresponds to source/producer from where we are extracting data for transformation
 3. Execution stage is where core transformation logic is defined which takes input/producer data and applies some transformations and returns the transformed data
 4. Ouput stage is where transformed data is written to consumer/sink.
-5. By following above flow as the foundational design, on top of it each stage will be moving in different state, so to capture that oneflow follows the operator model
+5. By following above flow as the foundational design, on top of it each stage will be moving in different state, so to capture that projectoneflow follows the operator model
 6. Where each stage is a operator which follows the flow `pre-step execution -> stage -> post-step execution`, here pre-step and post-step are configured with each operator as features.
 7. These operators will operator in sequence using task model, where each task has there implementation with will have support state management, logging, event-listeners.
 8. On top of these, task are executed by the pipeline. where pipeline is wrapper to execute the task as dag.
 Pipeline are deployed in databricks, some other enviornments using terraform provider or In future extendable provider.

-To Refer more about the commands or API documentation, please refer this [docs 🔗](https://github.com/narramukhesh/projectone/tree/main/oneflow).
+To Refer more about the commands or API documentation, please refer this [docs 🔗](https://github.com/narramukhesh/projectone/tree/main/projectoneflow).